-The CSEC Principles of Accounts syllabus will be examined at General Proficiency only.
-Candidates will be awarded an overall grade on a six-point scale.
-In addition to the overall grade, candidates' performance will be reported by a letter grade under profile dimensions of Knowledge, Application and Interpretation.
+Candidates who sit the CSEC® Principles of Accounts examinations will be awarded an overall grade on a six-point scale.
+In addition to the overall grade, candidates' performance will be reported by a letter grade under profile dimensions of Knowledge/Comprehension, Application, Interpretation and Analysis.
+These profile dimensions are explained below.